Ancient Pompeii Porn May Prove the New Testament Isn’t Anti-Gay

 If you know your history, you know the story of Mount Vesuvius killing the ancient city of Pompeii in 79 A.D.
 The volcano was thought to be extinct — and when it erupted, no one was prepared.
 The heat and ash instantly killed the citizens of Pompeii preserving them almost perfectly.

-Pompeii was in the news earlier this month when it looked like an unfortunate Pompeiian had been killed while, well, spending time with the one he loved most:
+Pompeii was in the news when it looked like an unfortunate Pompeiian had been killed while, well, spending time with the one he loved most:

 We hate to be buzzkills, but as it turns out — this unlucky fellow wasn’t spending some quality time with himself.
 The heat of the volcano caused his muscles to flex, putting his body into this position after he died.